johndoe31415/x509sak/README.md

 [//]: # (End of cmd-createca -- auto-generated, do not edit!)

 ## createcsr
+The "createcsr" command can (as the name suggests) create CSRs, but also can directly generate CRTs that are signed by a previously created CA. The advantage over using OpenSSL manually is that the API is quite simple to configure the certificate manually for most cases (e.g., webserver certificates with X.509 Subject Alternative Name set), but also is flexible enough for custom stuff by including your custom extensions directly into the extension file configuration used by OpenSSL.

 [//]: # (Begin of cmd-createcsr -- auto-generated, do not edit!)
 ```
 Error: the following arguments are required: in_key_filename,